toolsplus/nx-forge/packages/nx-forge/src/generators/application/files/README.md

     nx run <%= name %>:tunnel

-This will start the `tunnel` target for all UI projects defined in the app `manifest.yml` on their specified tunnel port.
-After that, it will start a build process in watch mode for the Forge app itself, before ultimately, starting the `forge tunnel` process for the Forge app.
+This prepares the Forge app output once, starts the `serve` target for any Custom UI projects defined in the app `manifest.yml` on their specified tunnel ports, starts a build process in watch mode for the Forge app itself, and then launches `forge tunnel`.

 ## Manual dev loop